SamuelHep/Fluctuations/README.md

 ## How to run.... ##

+First, run in your terminal:

+> setup 64bits

+You must do this every session to run anything in FemtoProtonAnalysis.
+If you compile and do not do this, it will fail and you need to go into `FemtoProtonAnaylsis` and `make clean`

-Edit the paths in `MakeConfig.sh`.
+Next, edit the paths in `MakeConfig.sh`.
 Change the output_parent_directory to somewhere with space ~200 Gb.
 You can leave the external files as is.

 Run `./MakeConfig.sh` to format the *femto.config* file.